dev-rashedin/servest/packages/create-servest/templates/express-modular-js/README.md

 ## Notes

-- The folder structure is set up to help you organize your code clearly.
+- The folder structure encourages modular feature development inside `modules/`.
 - The `express-error-toolkit` handles error middleware out of the box.
+- You can add your features under `modules/` manually or via CLI commands.
-- Feel free to customize and expand according to your app’s needs.
++ - Feel free to customize and expand according to your app’s needs.